zhuravlevma/typescript-ddd-architecture/README.md

 ### Why do I need Relay?

 We cannot write a message directly to the broker, because it may not be available.
+Pattern [Transactional outbox](https://microservices.io/patterns/data/transactional-outbox.html).

 ### Important